alekseyl/mini-apivore/README.md

 is to create a set of named route helpers for the TestClass, may be even extract it to a module if it's a generalized helpers.

-Then you need to redefine ```prepare_error_backtrace```, cause assert for correct execution is hidden deep in stack and instead of pointing to just to that useless stack frame you need show something upper and may be more context, so you can redefine ```prepare_error_backtrace``` and deliver valuable context!
+Then you need to redefine ```prepare_error_backtrace```, cause assert for correct execution is hidden deep in stack and instead of pointing to that exact but useless part of stack with asserted frame you need show something upper and with a better context, so you should redefine ```prepare_error_backtrace```!

-Here is an example how you can handle simple resource route testing, as you can see you can read it without a context of a routes structure and without verbosity:
+Here is an example how you can handle simple resource route testing.
+As you can see, you can read it without verbosity and a context of a routes structure:

 ```ruby
 #cards_api_test.rb